hannahlowens/3DFishRichness/README.md

-# 3DFishRichness
+# 3D Fish Richness
-Scripts for "Depth Matters for Marine Diversity".
+Scripts for the manuscript "Depth Matters for Marine Diversity", currently in prep.